How to Ask for Help at Work

 Identifying Your True Needs

 First, determine if you actually need help, or whether you are just temporarily stuck and need a mental reset.
 Take a step back and look at your situation with a fresh perspective.
 Do you really not know how to proceed with a project or task, or are you simply uncomfortable with the solution?
 Recall that people often get stressed when they confuse decision-making with problem-solving.
 Spend time researching the problem at hand, parsing what is known and unknown, as well as your assumptions.
-It’s common to have a knee-jerk reaction, but don’t let your emotions cloud your judgment.
-A simple Google search can often provide you with basic context to eliminate anxiety and confusion.
+It’s common to have a knee-jerk reaction but don’t let your emotions cloud your judgment.
+A simple Google search can often provide you with a basic context to eliminate anxiety and confusion.
 Understand that there are legitimate times when you really need to ask for help, and other times when seeking help is simply more convenient than figuring out the answer by yourself.
 What is more important in this situation—a speedy resolution?
 Or your ability to accomplish the task independently?
 Pause, reflect and ask yourself if your need is urgent enough to interrupt someone else.
 If you feel confident that your need is credible, move to solicit help.

 Deciding Who to Ask for Help